-Most of Stephen's work involves people as opposed to 'things'.
-He says "If I can capture a feeling of an emotion or motion or both then I'm happy" His artworks follow several themes including both conventional and abstract work.
+Stephen says "If I can capture a feeling of an emotion or motion or both then I'm happy" His artworks follow several themes including both conventional and abstract work.
 Stephen enjoys capturing movement and tension in dance and relationships.
-Very few of his paintings feature green so landscapes are rare.
+Very few of his paintings feature green so conventional landscapes are rare.

-When working on abstracts Stephen attempts to capture how people relate to each other and/or how colour and abstraction contribute to an atmosphere.
+When working on abstracts, Stephen attempts to capture relationships.
+For example how people relate to each other and/or how colour and abstraction contribute to an atmosphere.

 "Mondrian on absinthe" is one useful abstraction theme currently being developed.
-Mondrian's compartmentalisation is the starting point - but as you might imagine - all of Mondrian's strict rules could have become distorted and, frankly irrelevant once under the influence!
-Stephen does not (cannot) paint with alcohol in his system.
+Mondrian's tight, rigid, compartmentalisation is the starting point - but as you might imagine - all of Mondrian's strict rules could have become distorted and, frankly irrelevant once 'under the influence!'
+Stephen does not (and cannot) paint with alcohol in his system.
 He rarely drinks, and even then only small amounts.

 Stephen's signature icon - a temple of just one pillar - has been in use since the early 1990's.